Lumière (film): Release

 Lumière was screened as one of the three French films at the 1976 Toronto International Film Festival.
 Following screening, the film was released by the New World Pictures.

 On 16 March 2023, The Criterion Collection screened Lumière, The Adolescent and Lillian Gish at the Film Forum.

 In 2023, Carlotta Films sold the distribution rights to Japan, who released Lumière, The Adolescent and Lillian Gish under an umbrella name Jeanne Moreau, Filmmaker.

 In 2024, Jeanne Moreau, Filmmaker was released on Blu-ray.

 Reception

+Lumière received mixed reviews.
 On review aggregator website Rotten Tomatoes, Lumière has an approval rating of 60% based on 5 reviews.

-Lumière received critical acclaim.
-Critic Roger Ebert wrote positively of the film, commenting "as the strands of [Moreau's] story become clear and we begin to know the characters, the movie grows into a simple and strong emotional statement."
+Critic Roger Ebert gave a thumb down to the film, while offering some positive comments: "It begins with too many fancy visual touches ....
+Miss Moreau is trying too hard in her directorial debut.
+But then, as the strands of her story become clear and we begin to know the characters, the movie grows into a simple and strong emotional statement."

 In a retrospective review, Richard Brody of The New Yorker wrote, Working with the cinematographer Ricardo Aronovich, [Moreau] develops a gliding, peering, shifting aesthetic to match the glossy surfaces with which she conveys shuddering depths of feeling.
 The camera roves around the actors, capturing the agitation within their controlled gestures, suggesting the elegance of leisure and luxury within which high adventures of passion, pleasure, and power—of self-creation and self-definition—play out.